janpe2/CFFDump/README.md

 # CFFDump
-CFFDump dumps the contents of CFF (Compact Font Format) data in ASCII form.
+CFFDump dumps the contents of CFF (Compact Font Format) and Type1 font data in ASCII form.

-See an example of [dump output](cff-test-data/simple-dump.txt).
+See an example of [CFF dump output](cff-test-data/simple-dump.txt).

 ## Run